 Jim Zorn isn’t afraid of new challenges — he relishes them.
-That’s why he’s XFL Seattle’s new coach and GM
+That’s why he’s XFL Seattle’s new coach and GM.

 Seattle, which would start playing in 1976, found him nonetheless.

 “The Seahawks said, ‘We want you to play for us; we want you to be the starting quarterback for the Seattle Seahawks.”
 Zorn said.
-“The first question I asked, ‘Is this an NFL team?,” Zorn said.
+“The first question I asked, ‘Is this an NFL team?,’ ” Zorn said.

 Fans in Seattle took to Zorn immediately, not only because he was fun to watch, but because of his humble and approachable personality.
 They loved that Zorn drove an old Volkswagen Beetle.